-According to Mydans, most of the victims perished entrapped under the debris in the fire after the earthquake.
-Shocked by the lack of tools to excavate debris and recuperate persons, Mydans promoted the distribution of emergency tool boxes, equipped with an axe and other heavy utensils.
+According to Mydans, most of the victims perished entrapped under the debris or in the fire after the earthquake.
+Shocked by the lack of tools to remove the debris, Mydans promoted the distribution of emergency-boxes, equipped with an axe and other heavy tools.

 In January 1995 the industrial city of Kobe was heavily damaged by an earthquake with a magnitude of 7.2 after Richter, the strongest earthquake in Japan since 1923.
 More than 6.000 people were killed and more than 300.000 people lost their homes.

-The actual tragic earthquake of 14.45 11.
-March 2011 with a magnitude of 8.9 (possibly 9.1, there is also a map showing the intensity after Mercalli) is covered by various geobloggers.
+The recent tragic earthquake of March 2011 with a magnitude of 8.9 (possibly 9.1, there is also a map showing the intensity after Mercalli) is covered by various geobloggers.